(n.b. This page in the process of revision, October 2017)

 The remaining two waistcoats were made in 1814 for Mr Fiorella (spelt as “Fiorillo” in Beamish), the regimental surgeon.
 These are different, either as a staff distinction or perhaps because of the later date; they are described as of light blue and scarlet cassimere respectively, both edged with gold cord.
 (For Fiorella’s overalls, see below, and for a surgeon’s coat of the 3rd Hussars see page 8.)

 The Stothard book includes a drawing and description of a pair of dress pantaloons.
 These are of superfine (dark) blue stocking and are of the “single seam” pattern.
 A line of gold French braid runs across the seat and down the outside seam, with a double line of the same braid extended into an “Austrian” knot at the top by each flap.
 The seam stripe is edged with gold figuring braid, with a crow’s foot above and below at the rear, while the knot is heavily decorated in figuring braid with crow’s feet and “double-u” motifs.
 The seam stripe is cut short for the lowest few inches, beneath the wearer’s boot.
-(The large ink blot at the top of the drawing covers the buttoned flap.)
+(A large ink blot at the top of the drawing covers the top of the knot.)

 Stothard notes that the undress pantaloons are “the same excepting the figure which his called the Cats-Tail instead of doublewes”; in other words, the ornamentation around the knot was simpler.
 A “cat’s tail” would have been a curved form like the outline of a letter “C”.
 However, even if the pattern was essentially the same, the undress pantaloons, as we shall see below, were almost certainly trimmed in blue braid and cord, not in gold.